skullhat/skullhat.github.io/_posts/2023-10-29-snyk-fetch-the-flag-ctf-2023-dive-into-web-challenges.md

   - snyk
   - web_applications
 ---
 I'm thrilled to announce our latest achievement – a spectacular performance by our team, Creeprs_249, in the heart-pounding "Fetch the Flag CTF" competition.
 Organized by Snyk and John Hammond, this Capture the Flag event saw a staggering 1937 teams from around the world battling it out for supremacy.
-We're delighted to share that we secured the 85th position, a testament to our dedication and skill.
+We're delighted to share that we secured the 85th position, a testament to our dedication and skills.

 ![](/assets/img/uploads/1698500266749.jpg)